Skip to main content

 To illustrate creating a Datasource, we'll use a public database of research data called “Rfam” as an example: https://docs.rfam.org/en/latest/database.html

 This will take you to the PocketQuery administration.
-Here, Confluence administrators can create all sorts of PocketQuery Entities.
+Here, Confluence administrators can create different types of PocketQuery Entities.
 To get started, we need to create our first Datasource.
 Click on the Datasources panel which brings you to the Datasources tab:

 Datasources panel in the PocketQuery administration